 There are several large open space areas within Santa Fe and adjacent to the City.
-Most prominent are open space areas along the City's arroyos and acequias, including the Arroyo de los Chamisos, Acequia Madre, Arroyo En Medio, and Arroyo las Trampas.
-Other open space areas include Picacho Peak to the east, La Tierra trails and open space to the north, and the Dale Bale trails area.
+Most prominent are open space areas along the City's arroyos, including the Arroyo de los Chamisos, Arroyo En Medio, and others.
+Other open space areas include Picacho Peak to the east, La Tierra trails and open space to the north, and the Dale Bal trails area.
 A detailed description of open space areas and trails is provided in Chapter 4.